dessant/lock-threads/README.md

 # follow ISO 8601 (`YYYY-MM-DD`).
 Set to `false` to disable
 skipCreatedBefore: false

-# Issues and pull requests with these labels will not be locked.
+# Issues and pull requests with these labels will be ignored.
 Set to `[]` to disable
 exemptLabels: []

 # Label to add before locking, such as `outdated`.
 Set to `false` to disable